-Drop-In-Center for homeless youth provides basic necessities as well as case management, job readiness, housing assistance, and HIV prevention services with the goal of helping youth exit the streets.
+Drop-In-Center for homeless youth and young adults provides basic necessities as well as case management, job readiness, housing assistance, HIV prevention, and outreach services with the goal of helping youth and young adults exit the streets.

-Family Services
+Counseling Services

-- Contact Cares volunteers provide supportive listening, and information and referral on 24-hour crisis lines. - Counselors provide low-cost, professional counseling services to families and individuals of all ages. - School Outreach Counseling provides on-site counseling services to Santa Clara Unified School District middle and high school students, and several other schools. - Therapeutic counseling for children and youth who have experienced abuse and neglect. - Centre for Living with Dying provides emotional support to adults and children facing life-threatening illness or the trauma of the loss of a loved one. - Healing Heart Program provides emotional support to children and youth who have experienced the loss of a loved one. - Critical Incident Stress Management provides training and support for first responders.
+- Contact Cares volunteers provide supportive listening, information and referral through 24-hour crisis lines. - Counselors provide low-cost, professional counseling services to families and individuals of all ages. - Parent-Child Interactive Therapy and Training provides therapeutic coaching to parents with young children in an effort to build positive relationships. - School Outreach Counseling provides on-site counseling services to Santa Clara Unified School District middle and high school students, and several other schools. - Child Abuse Treatment Program provides counseling for children and youth who have experienced abuse and neglect. - Centre for Living with Dying provides emotional support to adults and children facing life-threatening illness or the trauma of the loss of a loved one. - Healing Heart Program provides emotional support to children and youth who have experienced the loss of a loved one. - Critical Incident Stress Management provides training and support for first responders.

-Transitional Housing
+Transitional Housing Services

-- Transitional Housing Program provides housing and support services for homeless youth ages 16 - 24, including parenting youth and their infants/toddlers. - THP+ provides rental subsidies and support services for youth who have aged out of foster care. - THP+ Foster Care provides housing and support services for youth who have elected to stay in foster care after turning 18.
+- Transitional Housing Program provides housing and support services for homeless young adults ages 18 - 24, including parenting young adults and their infants/toddlers. - THP+ provides rental subsidies and supportive services for young adults who have aged out of foster care.